 Holmatro Safety Team

-INDYCAR and the Holmatro Safety Team are industry leaders in motorsports safety and have been instrumental in revolutionizing the sport.
+INDYCAR and its AMR INDYCAR Safety Team are an industry leader in motorsports safety and has been instrumental in revolutionizing the sport.

-Under the supervision of Dr. Michael Olinger, INDYCAR’s director of medical services, and Mike Yates, INDYCAR manager of track safety operations, the Holmatro Safety Team continually evaluates the latest equipment and its on-track procedures and protocols.
+Under the supervision of Dr. Geoffrey Billows, INDYCAR’s director of medical services, and Tim Baughman, INDYCAR’s manager of track safety operations, the AMR INDYCAR Safety Team continually evaluates the latest equipment and its on-track procedures and protocols.

-The Holmatro Safety Team consists of approximately 30 safety personnel with a minimum of 18 attending each event – a trauma physician, an orthopedic physician, two paramedics, 12 firefighters/EMTs and two registered nurses.
-Team personnel have an average of 20 years of experience in their respective areas.
+The AMR INDYCAR Safety Team consists of approximately 30 safety personnel with a minimum of 18 attending each event – a trauma physician, an orthopedic physician, two paramedics, 12 firefighters/EMTs and two registered nurses.
+Team personnel have an average of 20 years of experience in their respective fields.

-The team travels with four safety vehicles equipped with the most sophisticated rescue equipment from Holmatro and racing technologies, including a 360-degree video camera in the windshield of each vehicle that provides real-time video via the Verizon mobile network to Holmatro Safety Team members and race control.
+The team travels with four safety vehicles equipped with the most sophisticated Holmatro rescue equipment and state-of-the-art technology, including a 360-degree video camera in the windshield of each vehicle that provides real-time video via the Verizon mobile network to AMR INDYCAR Safety Team members and race control.

-The Holmatro Safety Team works in conjunction with and coordinates the safety personnel staffing at each venue, including firefighters, ambulance and tow-truck providers and track maintenance crews.
+The AMR INDYCAR Safety Team works in conjunction with and coordinates the safety personnel staffing at each venue, including firefighters, ambulance and tow-truck providers and track maintenance crews.

-Michael Olinger, M.D., who has been an on-track physician as a member of the Holmatro Safety Team since INDYCAR’s inception, has served as director of medical services for INDYCAR since November 2006.
+Geoffrey Billows, M.D., has been a member of the AMR INDYCAR Safety Team since 1998 and has served as director of medical services for Indianapolis Motor Speedway in November 2006.

-Dr. Olinger is a professor of clinical emergency medicine at Indiana University School of Medicine and serves as the emergency medical services medical director for the state of Indiana.
+Dr. Billows is an assistant professor of clinical emergency medicine at Indiana University School of Medicine.

-A graduate of the University of Colorado School of Medicine, Dr. Olinger completed his residency in emergency medicine at Brooke Army Medical Center in San Antonio, Texas.
+A graduate of the University of Cincinnati School of Medicine, Dr. Billows completed his residency in emergency medicine at Clarian Methodist Hospital in Indianapolis.
+Before attending medical school, Dr. Billows was a firefighter/paramedic for 13 years with the city of Fairborn, Ohio.

 DR. TERRY TRAMMELL

-Terry Trammell, M.D., serves as a safety consultant to INDYCAR and is a longtime member of the Holmatro Safety Team.
+Terry Trammell, M.D., serves as a safety consultant to INDYCAR and is a longtime member of the INDYCAR Safety Team.

 Dr. Trammell has been active in providing trackside medical care since 1973, including serving as orthopedic consultant to Indianapolis Motor Speedway and director of medical services for CART.
 He is a founding member of the International Council of Motorsports Science and a founding fellow of the FIA Institute for Motorsport Safety.